-Dear Editor: Is it too much to ask for more inspirational front page photos from the Media?
+Dear Editor: Is it too much to ask for more inspirational front page photos from the media?

-“Just look at our back pages of most of papers—or any of their sport pages for that matter—over the last few months.
+“Just look at the back pages of most of papers—or any of their sport pages for that matter—over the last few months.
 They have been packed with tons of fine T&T accomplishments.

 The following Letter to the Editor, which requests more inspiring front page photos from the daily newspapers, was submitted by Josie Ache-De Goulard: